Are you traveling anywhere with a long layover? One of my favorite things to do when traveling is to take advantage of Airline layovers.

 After the morning ceremonies, with ash on my forehead, I returned to the caves which were still not open.
 Although it was nearly 7:00 a.m. and the sun was rising, there were very few people – the cleaning crew and some locals looking to run the stairways for exercise.

-Being quite hungry by this time, I walked to a local café and noticed a line of people waiting outside.
-I ordered Tosi and local milk tea for 6 RM, or $1.45.
+Being quite hungry after seeing the caves, I walked to a local café and noticed a line of people waiting outside.
+I ordered Tosi and local milk tea for 6 RM, or 1.45 USD.

-From there I took the train back into town, at a cost of 7.50 RM ($1.80), and met Sofi at our space hotel.
-We took a Grab (similar to an Uber) to the Petronas Twin Towers for a total cost of 10 RM, or $1.20 each.
+From there I took the train back into town, at for 7.50 RM (1.80 USD), and met Sofi at our space hotel.
+We took a Grab (similar to an Uber) to the Petronas Twin Towers for a total cost of 10 RM, or 1.20 USD each.

-After taking about a hundred photos in front of the towers, we headed to Kuala Lumpur City Walk where there is outdoor shopping and restaurants; however, most everything was either closed or under repair.
-We split an order of dim sum and stir try for a late afternoon lunch at a cost of 36 RM, or $3.12 each.
+After taking about a hundred photos in front of the towers, we headed to Kuala Lumpur City Walk where there is outdoor shopping and restaurants.
+Unfortunately, almost everything was either closed or under repair.
+We split an order of dim sum and stir fry for a late afternoon lunch at a cost of 36 RM, or 3.12 USD each.

 I noticed in Malaysia, more so than in any other country in Asia, how much the people love Durian.
-I smelled it at every street food vendor, where people were eating it wearing plastic gloves.
-It is so popular that it is actually a McFlurry flavor at McDonald’s.
+I smelled it at every street food vendor, where people were eating it and wearing plastic gloves to protect their hands from the spiky fruit.
+It is so popular that it’s a McFlurry flavor at McDonald’s.

 As it was getting close to sunset and I had heard there was a spot that had amazing views not to be missed while in Kuala Lumpur, we jumped in another Grab for Heli Bar.
-The ride was 10 RM for both us, or $1.20 each.
+The ride was 10 RM for both us, or 1.20 USD each.

 Heli Bar is an old helipad turned into a sunset bar, and the views do not disappoint.
 The only requirement to get to the top is to purchase a drink.

-I ordered a Mojito for 30 RM ($7.20) and headed to the top to enjoy the view.
-After the sunset, we split another Grab back to our capsule hotel for 12 RM ($1.45 each).
+I ordered a Mojito for 30 RM (7.20 USD) and headed to the top to enjoy the view.
+After the sunset, we split another Grab back to our capsule hotel for 12 RM (1.45 USD each).

 Still full from our late lunch, we skipped dinner and headed to the market for some shopping.
-I had packed only two shirts for my destination surf trip so I thought I’d do a favor for everyone on the plane to and buy some new clothes.
+I had packed only two shirts for my destination surf trip, so I thought I’d do a favor for everyone on the plane and buy some new clothes.

-I was able to pick up two new T-shirts for 30 RM, or $7.20, all thanks to my new Russian friend and her amazing ability to haggle.
+I was able to pick up two new T-shirts for 30 RM, or 7.20 USD, all thanks to my new Russian friend and her amazing ability to haggle.

 Day 2 & 3 Financial Break Down